 If I don't live in Illinois how can I get my puppy?
 We have many resources for flight nannies to your closest major airport.
 If time allows I may be able to personally fly your puppy to you.
 Puppies are flown in cabin with a nanny or myself this is a much less stressful option.
 This usually costs between $400-$550.

 How can I pay for my puppy?
-We accept Cash App for deposits, For the rest of the payment we accept cash, Cash App (up to $2500) or certified check, we do not accept personal checks.
+We accept Venmo for deposits, For the rest of the payment we accept cash, or Venmo (up to $2500) or certified check, we do not accept personal checks.

 How do I place a deposit?
-When we start accepting deposits for puppies, you will be able to place them via Cash App.
+When we start accepting deposits for puppies, you will be able to place them via Cash App or Venmo.
 We require a signed contract before any deposit is placed.
 Any deposit placed is NON-REFUNDABLE for any reason, so please be sure before you send one.
-Deposit are nonrefundablesince I am considering the puppy sold and turning away all other potential buyers.
+Deposit are nonrefundable since I am considering the puppy sold and turning away all other potential buyers.
 We guarantee the health and quality of our puppies.
 Once a deposit is placed and a contract is signed, the puppy will be reserved for you until he/she is ready to go to their new home.
-Deposits to hold the puppy are $500.
+Deposits to hold the puppy are $1000.
 A deposit is not intended for you to have more time to think about getting the puppy or not.
 We do not hold puppies for people to "think about it", chances are another family is considering the same puppy, to ensure you get the puppy you want, then you must place a deposit.
-Puppies will need to be paid for by the time they reach 7 weeks of age, if they are traveling so wecan make travel arrangements within the next week for when they are 8 weeks old.
+Puppies will need to be paid for by the time they reach 7 weeks of age, if they are traveling so we can make travel arrangements within the next week for when they are 8 weeks old.

 How much do your puppies cost?
 Puppy prices start at $3,500.00 Puppies are priced based on conformation, pedigree, color, and registration.

 Do you offer shots, de-worming or other initial services?
 Absolutely!
-The puppy will come with 1st set of shots, dewormed, & health exanimation by a licensed Veterinarian.
+The puppy will come with 1st set of shots, de-wormed, microchipped, and health examination by a licensed Veterinarian.